 With so many options available, it can be challenging to find the driver safety training program that is best suited to your company’s specific needs.

-When looking at companies that offer training, whether it’s online or in person, read testimonials from their customers and finding businesses similar to yours.
+When looking at companies that offer training, whether it’s online or in person, read testimonials from their customers and find businesses similar to yours.
 That way, you’re not comparing apples to oranges and can feel confident that the company can provide training suited to your specific needs.

 Also, keep in mind that your training program is only as good as the person who is doing the training and the materials they are using.
 While nothing can replace the value of behind-the-wheel training, not every company will choose this option, but make sure what the course does offer, is solid, actionable and effective.

-A good program, whether it’s behind the wheel, online or a video course, will provide tools for follow-up training as well.
+A good program, whether it’s behind the wheel, online, or a video course, will provide tools for follow-up training as well.
 The advantage of behind-the-wheel training is that it allows a professional to observe drivers in real-world driving situations and learn their strengths and weaknesses.
 Drivers then have a better idea of what they’re doing well and where they need improvement.

 A video course or e-learning course can help address specific behaviors and can be used as standalone training (or as a refresher course) if a certain behavior becomes a problem.
 For example, Smith System offers online training on topics ranging from backing and parking to distracted and drowsy driving.